Jeffresh/medic-database-checking/README.md

 ### NFA to DFA

-To convert a NFA to DFA  we only need one thing, add a new state and substitute the "empty set" with a transition to that state for each entry symbol.
-This new state will be named by "X" and is a dead state, that's means that wen is reached it's not possible to get out over it and the word is rejected.
+To convert a NFA to DFA, first we have to convert the sets of transitions to transition to only one state, in this case we are so lucky because all our state sets only contain 1 state, so we have to nothing on the automata and only remove the brackets on the transition table.
+So to finish the conversion from NFA we only need to do one thing, add a new state and substitute the "empty set" with a transition to that state for each entry symbol.
+This new state will be named by "X" and is a dead state, that's means that when is reached it's not possible to leave it and the word is rejected no matter what the next symbols of the word, just like a black hole.

 This type of states is very important and useful because if we want the complementary of the language that define the automata, we just have to convert this state in final state, and delete de original final states.